 It’s worth pointing out that cloud computing technology is constantly evolving so these “aaS” conceptions are fairly broad, and what’s included under each heading may change.
 For example, Plum Voice is a good example of the convergence of PaaS and IaaS.
 We operate three, geographically dispersed data centers in the United States and a fourth in the United Kingdom.
 Having access to, and control over this much infrastructure enabled Plum to build a secure system that is PCI-DSS, HIPAA, and SOC2 compliant.

-The range of tools offered through Plum’s communications platform, therefore making it a CPaaS, is diverse and includes everything necessary to create powerful IVR, messaging, self-service, CEBP, and other applications.
+The range of tools offered through Plum’s communications platforms, therefore making it a CPaaS, is diverse and includes everything necessary to create powerful IVR, messaging, self-service, CEBP, and other applications.
 In other words, it’s possible to use Plum’s IaaS and PaaS to build a really powerful SaaS.
 Phew!